 As a student at the University of Helsinki you have access to excellent Student Services.
 Do not hesitate to contact the services – they are all here for you!
 The Career Services offer services for the University's degree students, recent graduates and Alumni members.
 The Career Services offer advice and information on job hunting, career planning, internships in Finland and abroad etc.

 At the University of Helsinki you have access to the newest learning facilities, the innovative and service designed learning centre and the student Library.
 As a student you are introduced to the latest research from the very beginning of your studies, as all teachers at the University of Helsinki also do research.
 The research environment is international and multidisciplinary.
 Comprehensive ICT services will also be at your disposal to support your studies.

-Be 1* of the Best scholarship programme is intended for excellent students from outside the EU/EEA who want to do a Master's programme at the University of Helsinki.
+Scholarship programme is intended for excellent students from outside the EU/EEA who want to do a Master's programme at the University of Helsinki.
 Read more about the scholarship programme.

 Frequently asked questions

 Please refer to our Frequently Asked Questions pages for more information.